Home » Side Dishes » Slow Cooker Cranberry Apple Pecan Wild Rice Pilaf

 Slow Cooker Cranberry Apple Pecan Wild Rice Pilaf

 Oh no … those are carbs!!
 Stop.
-Start you low carb keto lifestyle again tomorrow, today it’s all about the Wild Rice Pilaf with Cranberries, Pecans and Apples.
+Holiday carbs don’t count and you can start you low carb keto lifestyle again after New Years.
+Today it’s all about your-soon-to-be new favorite holiday side dish!

 Cranberry Apple Pecan Wild Rice Pilaf in a white bowl

-• Easy holiday side dishes are a must have if you are going to survive ..er..
+• Easy holiday side dishes – A must have if you are going to survive ..er..
 ENJOY the holidays with your family and friends 🙂

-• Everyone gets excited over easy holiday slow cooker side dishes that aren’t sweet potatoes, scalloped potatoes or stuffing.
+• Something a bit kooky – Everyone gets excited over easy holiday slow cooker side dishes that aren’t sweet potatoes, scalloped potatoes or stuffing.

-To make this Wild Rice Pilaf with Cranberries, Pecans and Apples, you will need:
+To make this Cranberry Rice, you will need:

 • Garlic – nothing compares to fresh garlic